haoliangyu/ngx-leaflet-starter/README.md

 FAQ
 --------------

-### Why not use the type definition file of leaflet from DefinitelyTyped?

-The official [type definition](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/leaflet/leaflet.d.ts) for 1.0 is still at `rc.3` and lacks some necessary function definitions.
-I will switch to the official one after I submits a PR and it gets merged.

 ### How about new feature?

 Since this project has been reached its initial goal to provide a small and clean code base for Angular 2 and Leaflet integration, currently there is no plan for new feature development.
 However, I am open to suggestions and PRs.
 If you think it's beneficial for **general developers** to add something new, please feel free to submit an issue for dicussion.